gomolygo/HEMA-rulebook-hun/teszt/Referee_test-answers.md

     1. Demanding a break for claimed injury/cramp unjustified by the doctor
     1. Fencer disturbing order when in the arena.
 In the most serious cases the Referee may award a black card immediately.
 1. List 3 different cases when the hit made by a fencer is annulled by a penalty received for his actions.
-    1. Turning back on opponent *
+    1. Turning the back to the opponent (after a perceived hit, before the referee calls halt)
-    1. Covering valid target *
+    1. Covering valid target (substitution) *
     1. Disorderly fencing *
     1. Irregular moves in the arena *;
     1. twisting or pulling a seized blade *;
-    1. hits made with violence or during or after accidental falling or accidental dropping of the weapon *;
+    1. hits made with violence
+    2. hits made during or after accidental falling
+    3. hits made after accidental dropping of the weapon *;
-    1. throwing the opponent by lifting their both of their feet off the ground *
+    4. throwing the opponent by lifting both of their feet off the ground *
-    1. Hitting with the fists and kicking *
+    5. Hitting with the fists and kicking *
-    1. Removing the opponent‘s mask or any other protective equipment. *
+    6. Removing the opponent‘s mask or any other protective equipment. *
-    1. Absence of equipment control marks *
+    7. Absence of equipment control marks *
-    1. Throwing the weapon *
+    8. Throwing the weapon *
-    1. Dangerous, violent or vindictive action. *
+    9. Dangerous, violent or vindictive action. *
-    1. Dishonest fencing *
+    10. Dishonest fencing *
 1. What are situations when a fencer can gain two points at once?
     1. The opponent commits an offence that is penalized by a red card, after or during the fencer makes a valid hit. (eg. hits the opponent, just before the opponent leaves the arena with both feet.)
 1. What are situations when both fencers gain one point at once?